 What is a seizure?
 If someone has a seizure, does that mean they suffer from epilepsy?

-A seizure is a change in behavioral state which results from abnormal electrical activity in the brain.
-Given the right set of circumstances (e.g. - blow to the head, intoxication, high fever) anyone can experience a seizure.
+A seizure is a a sudden surge of electrical activity in the brain that usually affects how a person appears or acts for a short time.
+Many different things can occur during a seizure.
+Whatever the brain and body can do normally can also occur during a seizure.
 The occurrence of a seizure in the presence of some acute precipitating physiological disturbance does not mean that it will ever happen after the precipitating cause has resolved.
 When seizures recur without any obvious precipitant or cause, then a person may be considered to have epilepsy.

 What happens during a seizure?

 Seizures have a beginning, middle, and end.
 Not all parts of a seizure may be visible or easy to separate from each other.
 Every person with seizures will not have every stage or symptom described below.
 The symptoms during a seizure usually are stereotypic (occur the same way or similar each time), episodic (come and go), and may be unpredictable.

 Some people are aware of the beginning of a seizure, possibly as much as hours or days before it happens.
 On the other hand, some people may not be aware of the beginning and therefore have no warning.

 Some people may experience feelings, sensations, or changes in behavior hours or days before a seizure.
 These feelings are generally not part of the seizure, but may warn a person that a seizure may come.
 Not everyone has these signs, but if they do, the signs can help a person change their activity, make sure to take their medication, use a rescue treatment, and take steps to prevent injury.

 An aura or warning is the first symptom of a seizure and is considered part of the seizure.
 Often the aura is an indescribable feeling.
 Other times it’s easy to recognize and may be a change in feeling, sensation, thought, or behavior that is similar each time a seizure occurs.